Rockstar North: Sale to Take-Two Interactive (1997–2000)

 Houser subsequently moved over to Take-Two as its "vice president of worldwide product development", in charge of internal and external development studios.
 The company also incrementally purchased all individual publishing rights for Grand Theft Auto from other companies to hold the exclusive rights to the game worldwide.
 Body Harvest and Space Station Silicon Valley were released in late 1998 but were scarcely marketed, leading to meagre sales.
 Houser and some of his former BMG Interactive colleagues joined Take-Two to form the Rockstar Games publishing label in December 1998.
 The newborn company commissioned its internal studio, Rockstar Canada, to develop two expansions for the original game, Grand Theft Auto: London 1969 and Grand Theft Auto: London 1961, which were released in 1999.

 In March 1999, the poor sales of Body Harvest contributed to dire financials at Gremlin Interactive that forced it into a takeover by the French publisher Infogrames.
 During this year, Dailly left the company to join Kay at Visual Sciences as its head of research and development.
 Under the new ownership, Gremlin Interactive published DMA Design's Wild Metal Country in May and Tanktics in June.
-As Infogrames was more conservative and sought to produce child-friendly games, it did not wish to hold on to any assets related to Grand Theft Auto.
+However, as Infogrames focused on child-friendly games at the time, it did not wish to hold on to any assets related to Grand Theft Auto.
 Take-Two Interactive bought DMA Design from the publisher in September 1999 for the nominal price of while assuming in debt.
 DMA Design henceforth worked closely with Rockstar Games, which Houser described as a "perfect match".
 During these ownership and managerial changes, several projects were cancelled, including Attack!, Grand Theft Auto and Wild Metal Country for the Nintendo 64, and an Unreal version for the 64DD.
 At the time of Take-Two's acquisition, DMA Design was working on GTA 3D and Grand Theft Auto: Online Crime World.